mullvad/dns-blocklists/README.md

 ### Social media

-We currently generate our own Social media blocklists.
+We currently generate our own Social media blocklists for the Encrypted DNS service, not VPN servers.

 You can find all the URLs in `inventory/group_vars/all.yml`

 ### Malware